awbla/awbla-student-workflow/content/2-photography.md

 {:#add3Dphotos}
 ### Adding Photogrammetry Photos to OneDrive
-Images taken during photogrammetry will need to be transferred from the memory card to the Desktop, then to the appropriate item's folder in the AWBLA OneDrive folder.
+Images taken during photogrammetry will need to be transferred from the memory card to the Desktop, transferred from the desktop into correct folder structure, then uploaded to the 3D Artifact Photos folder in the AWBLA OneDrive.

-The steps to this are as follows:
-- Transfer the photos from the memory card to the Desktop
+##### Transfer the photos from the memory card to the Desktop
 - Create a blank folder on the Desktop
 - Transfer the complete file set(s) over into it.

+##### Download the 3D Artifact Photos folder structure
-- Copy the *Crabtree Photogrammetry Blanks* folder and paste it onto the Desktop
+- Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive
+- Click the box for the *3D Artifact Photos* folder
     - This folder set is organized as follows:
-      - Item Name (to be edited by you)
+      - BeginHere-Item Name (to be edited by you)
-         - Test Shots-Errors
-         - Raw
-            - View 1
-               - V1-Level 1
-               - V1-Level 2
-               - V1-Level 3
-            - View 2
-               - V2-Level 1
-               - V2-Level 2
-               - V2-Level 3
          - Processed-JPEG
             - View 1
                - V1-Level 1